joh33-wmko/wmko-kpub/data/output/publications-overview.md

 The database contains 6100 publications, of which 6100 are peer-reviewed.
 It demonstrates the important impact of Keck data on astronomical research.

-Last update: 28 May 2021.
+Last update: 01 Jun 2021.

 <hr/>

 ## Number of authors

-The entries in the publication database have been authored and co-authored by a total of 12006 unique author names.
+The entries in the publication database have been authored and co-authored by a total of 12008 unique author names.
 We define the author name at "last name, first initial".
 Slight variations in the spelling may increase the number of unique names, while common names with the same first initial may result in undercounting.